-- 21. (1) A staff member cannot accumulate more than 60 days leave with remuneration in all. - (2) Vacation leave days with remuneration in excess 60 days lapses after a leave cycle. - (3) Despite subrule (2), a staff member is granted an additional four months after the lapse of the leave cycle in which he or she may take the leave in excess of the leave contemplated under subrule (1).
+21. (1) A staff member does not accumulate more than 60 days vacation leave with remuneration in all.

+(2) Vacation leave days with remuneration in excess 60 days lapses after a leave cycle.

+(3) Despite sub rule (2), a staff member is granted an additional four months after the lapse of the leave cycle in which the staff member may take the leave in excess of the leave contemplated under sub rule (1).

-- (4) The Council may not grant leave to a staff member that runs concurrent with any period of sick leave granted in terms of these rules, or with a period of notice of termination of service. - (5) Where in an emergency, the Council cancels, postpones or interrupts a staff member's vacation leave the Council must - - (a) compensate the staff member for expenses irrecoverable by the staff member for commitments incurred by the staff member before he or she was notified of the cancellation, postponement or interruption; and - (b) where the staff member was required to travel in order to resume duty, pay the staff member's travelling expenses and such staff member is regarded as being on duty while travelling. - (6) The Council must confirm the cancellation, postponement or interruption of vacation leave in writing. - (7) Where the Council refused, cancelled, postponed or interrupted an application for leave or approved leave, the Council must record the reasons for such refusal, cancellation, postponement or interruption of leave in the leave register. - (8) Where the Council has refused, cancelled, postponed or cancelled such leave, the Council must credit the number of leave days remaining to such staff member and that staff member must take that leave within 12 months from the date of such crediting.
+(4) The Council may not grant leave to a staff member that runs concurrent with any period of sick leave granted in terms of these rules, or with a period of notice of termination of service.

+(5) Where in an emergency, the Council cancels, postpones or interrupts a staff member's vacation leave the Council must -

+- (a) compensate the staff member for expenses irrecoverable by the staff member for commitments incurred by the staff member before the staff member was notified of the cancellation, postponement or interruption; and - (b) where the staff member was required to travel in order to resume duty, pay the staff member's travelling expenses and the staff member is regarded as being on duty during the travelling.

+(6) The Council must confirm the cancellation, postponement or interruption of vacation leave in writing.

+(7) Where the Council refused, cancelled, postponed or interrupted an application for leave or approved leave, the Council must record the reasons for the refusal, cancellation, postponement or interruption of leave in the leave register.

+(8) Where the Council has refused, cancelled, postponed or cancelled leave of a staff member, the Council must credit the number of leave days remaining to the staff member and that staff member must take that leave within 12 months from the date of crediting.